tyconsulting/blog.tyang.github.io/_posts/2024/2024-02-15-bicep-module-for-nsg.md

 Most of my work over the last couple of years has been focused on Azure Bicep and more specifically, [CARML](https://aka.ms/carml)(Common Azure Resource Modules Library).
 I have presented this topic in various occasions (i.e. on the [AzureTar's YouTube Channel](https://blog.tyang.org/2023/07/11/azuretar-carml-series/), and at [Experts Live Australia 2023](https://github.com/tyconsulting/ExpertsLiveAU2023-CARML)).
 I have also made several contributions to the CARML project.

-In the YouTube videos and the Experts Live talk, I have teamed up with Ahmad Abdalla ([@ahmadkabdalla](https://twitter.com/ahmadkabdalla)) and Jorge Arteiro ([@JorgeArteiro](https://twitter.com/JorgeArteiro)) and covered the concept of benefits of developing your own "overlay" Bicep modules based on CARML modules.
+In the YouTube videos and the Experts Live talk, I have teamed up with Ahmad Abdalla ([@ahmadkabdalla](https://twitter.com/ahmadkabdalla)) and Jorge Arteiro ([@JorgeArteiro](https://twitter.com/JorgeArteiro)) and covered the concept and benefits of developing your own "overlay" Bicep modules based on CARML modules.

 The CARML projects have been superseded by the new [Azure Verified Modules (AVM)](https://aka.ms/avm) initiative, and to date, 86 CARML modules have already been migrated to AVM.
 AVM is a collection of fully tested and verified Azure Bicep modules that can be used to deploy Azure resources.
 The source code of these modules are located in the [Azure Bicep Registry Modules GitHub repo](https://github.com/Azure/bicep-registry-modules/tree/main/avm/res).